Compare Plasma cutting and Laser cutting: Which is Better For You?

 I should note right away that both of them are popular techniques employed to accurately and precisely cut through a variety of materials.

-The images of them in work may look fairly similar (because both entail high temperatures, heat, and sparks), but their fundamental cutting process are completely different.
+The images of them in work may look fairly similar (because both entail high temperatures, heat, and sparks), but their fundamental cutting process is completely different.

 Laser Cutting